roman-milk/roman-milk.github.io/pet-teacher.md

  I moved to her neck and covered her with light nibbles, not enough to leave a mark, but enough for her to know I was there.
 Her breathing continued to increase.
 I moved to her ear, and whispered, "You want to be my pet, don't you Sandra?"

- "|Desperately," she moaned, my knee gently graving her pussy.
+ "Desperately," she moaned, my knee gently graving her pussy.

  "You want to obey me?"
 I pushed.